900 West California Avenue

 When will these changes happen?

-We anticipate a final design to be completed by late fall of 2020, and construction during the summer of 2021.
+We anticipate a final design to be completed by Spring of 2021, and construction during the summer of 2021.

 How will this project be funded?